Hamiltonian anomalies from extended field theories: Wess-Zumino field theories

 \subsection{Definition}

-Assume that $\mathsf{F}$ is a structure such that on a manifold $M$, $\mathsf{F}(M)$ includes the data of a differential cohomology class $c$ of degree $d+1$ (see Appendix \ref{AppDiffCoc}).
-Typically this can occur when $\mathsf{F}(M)$ includes the data of a map of $M$ into some classifying space endowed with a differential cocycle of degree $d+1$, the differential cohomology class on $M$ being provided by the pull-back of the cocycle.
-We obtain an extended field theory essentially by integrating $c$.
+Assume that $\mathsf{F}$ is a structure such that on a manifold $M$, $\mathsf{F}(M)$ includes the data of a $\mathbb{R}/\mathbb{Z}$-valued cocycle $\hat{c}$ of degree $d+1$ (see Appendix \ref{AppDiffCoc}).
+This typically occurs in two situations \begin{itemize} \item Assume that $\mathsf{F}(M)$ includes the data of a map of $M$ into some classifying space endowed with such a cocycle.
+We obtain a cocycle on $M$ by pull-back via the classifying map. \item Assume that $\mathsf{F}(M)$ include differential cocycles modeling gauge fields.
+We may be able to combine the latter into a degree $d+1$ differential cocycle, whose field strength vanishes for dimensional reason.
+Such a differential cocycle is equivalent to a degree $d$ $\mathbb{R}/\mathbb{Z}$-valued cocycle. \end{itemize} We obtain an extended field theory essentially by integrating $\hat{c}$.
 More precisely, the Wess-Zumino field theories are defined as follows.